nette/tracy/readme.md

 [![Notice rendered by Tracy](https://nette.github.io/tracy/images/tracy-notice.png)](https://nette.github.io/tracy/tracy-notice.html)

+In order to detect misspellings when assigning to an object, we use [trait Nette\SmartObject](https://doc.nette.org/en/3.0/smartobject).

 Content Security Policy
 -----------------------

 If your site uses Content Security Policy, you'll need to add `'nonce-<value>'` to `script-src` and eventually the same nonce to `style-src` for Tracy to work properly.
 Some 3rd plugins may require additional directives.
+Avoid adding `'unsafe-inline'` & `'unsafe-eval'` in production mode, if you can.

 Configuration example for [Nette Framework](https://nette.org):